Hannah0124/Instagram/README.md

 # Instagram-for-developers web app
-A photo-sharing social networking for developers
+A photo-sharing social network for developers

 ## Demo video
 To see a demo video, click the screenshot below.